mdpiper/vscode/README.md

 # vscode

-Files for workign with Visual Studio Code
+Files for working with Visual Studio Code.